MicrosoftDocs/learn/learn-pr/azure/intro-to-endpoint-manager/includes/1-introduction.md

-Today, most companies are on the cloud.
+Today, most companies are using cloud services of some kind.
 Software updates are needed continuously.
 Organizations often allow personal devices in the workplace.
 The majority of end users use mobile devices and apps for work-related activity.
 And, cybersecurity continues to be a growing concern when protecting corporate data.

 ![Modern workplace technology trends](../media/intro-to-endpoint-manager-00.png)

 Technology needs are evolving in the modern workplace.
 IT is adapting to this evolving and changing modern workplace.
 These changes include the following:
-- End users that were using a single device are now using multiple devices.
+- End users and knowledge workers that were using a single device are now using multiple devices.
+- Shared devices, such as retail point of sale devices and ruggedized devices are becoming more common.
+- Specialized devices, such as digital interactive whiteboards, conference room devices, and holographic wearable computers are becoming more common.
 - Devices that were business owned are now both user and business owned.
 - End users that were solely using the corporate network with legacy apps are now using cloud managed and SaaS apps as well.
 - IT admins that were using manual processes are moving toward automated processes.